Google Analytics 4 (GA4): What it is and How To Set up the Basics

 5. Select Create Property.

-6. You’ll be presented with a list of things to do in order to setup GA4.
+6. You’ll be presented with a list of steps to take in order to setup GA4.
 I go into these in more detail below.

 If you don’t have Google Analytics at all